codingtherapist/webAccessibilityStudyGroup/README.md

 - [Twitch Live Stream](https://www.twitch.tv/africakenyah) for 1 - 3 hours

-- Discord (check the our [Welcome and Introductions Discussion Page](https://github.com/codingtherapist/webAccessibilityStudyGroup/discussions/5) for instructions on how to gain access)
+- Discord (check the our [Welcome and Introductions Page](https://github.com/codingtherapist/webAccessibilityStudyGroup/discussions/5) for instructions on how to gain access)
 <h3> Who it's for:</h3>

 - Web developers who want to learn more about Web Accessibility and how to build inclusive, human centered web applications